Modool/MDTransitioning/README.md

 * 2017.7.30 Add README and adjust project class name.

 ## License
 `MDTransitioning` is released under the MIT license.
 See LICENSE for details.

+## Article

+Article support if you want to see more extension or demo. <a herf=https://github.com/Modool/MDTransitioning/blob/master/MDTransitioning.md>goto</a>.